swiftlang/swift-evolution/proposals/NNNN-add-result.md

   }

   /// Evaluates the given transform closure when this `Result` instance is
-  /// `.success`, passing the value as a parameter.
+  /// `.success`, passing the value as a parameter and flattening the result.
   ///
   /// - Parameter transform: A closure that takes the successful value of the
   ///   instance.